markjbrown/cosmos-global-distribution-demos/README.md

 ### Steps

 - Click "Deploy to Azure" below
+- Enter a resource group name and location
 - Enter a unique string to act as a prefix to make your Cosmos DB accounts unique
 - When the script is complete, click on the Outputs tab
 - Open the app.config for the solution on your local machine